mstephen19/threadz/README.md

     const data = SharedMemory.from({ foo: 'bar' });
 })();
 ```

+> An optional second parameter can be provided, which specifies the size (in MB) to make the [`SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).
+It defaults to **1MB**, which is quite generous.

 It can then be mutated and accessed asynchronously using `set` and `get`: